- 22 hrs ago How Can Birth Control Pills Affect A Woman's Life

-This unique festival of Hindus is not only commemorated throughout India but also in the other countries such as Nepal.
-The gala event of Raksha Bandhan is rejoiced on the day of the full moon, according to the Hindu calendar, in Shravana month, which is usually in the August month (as per the Gregorian calendar).
+The festival is not restricted to people of Hindu communities but it is celebrated across India with great zeal and fervour.
+The festival falls on the day is rejoiced on the day of the full moon, according to the Hindu calendar, in the Shravana month, which is usually in the August month, according to the Gregorian calendar.

 Raksha Bandhan And Its Meaning

-The name Raksha Bandhan consists of two words - "Raksha" and "Bandhan", where Raksha means "Protection" and Bandhan mean "Bond".
+Raksha Bandhan is a Hindi term and consists of two words- "Raksha" and "Bandhan", where Raksha means "protection" and Bandhan mean "bond".
 Therefore, the name Raksha Bandhan means the everlasting love and bond that brothers and sisters share between themselves.

-According to the Bhavishya Purana, once Guru Brihaspati suggested Indra Devta to tie a Rakhi to protect himself from enemies while he was being defeated by Vritra Asura.
+In Bhavishya Purana, which is a mythological Hindu text, it is mentioned that once Guru Brihaspati suggested Indra Devta to tie a Rakhi to protect himself from enemies, while he was being defeated by Vritra Asura.
 Thus, Sachi Devi (Indra's companion) tied Rakhi to Lord Indra.

-According to another mythological legend, Raksha Bandhan was the festival to worship Lord Varuna (who was believed to be the sea God).
+According to another mythological legend, Raksha Bandhan was the festival to worship Lord Varuna (the Sea God).
 Thus, ceremonial bathing, gifting coconut and organizing fairs at the sea-shores are some important features of this festival.
 This festival is widely rejoiced by the fishermen who present Rakhi and coconut to Varuna.
-This occasion is also called "Narial Purnima" as per this legend.
+This occasion is also called "Narial Purnima" by some.

-One legend says that Goddess Lakshmi also tied a Rakhi to the King Bali and revered him as her brother to save her husband Vishnu from Bali's clutches.
+It is also believed by some that Goddess Lakshmi tied a Rakhi to the King Bali and revered him as her brother to save her husband Vishnu from Bali's clutches.
 After accepting this Rakhi, Bali made Lakshmi his sister and set Vishnu free.

 2) Historical Reasons To Celebrate Raksha Bandhan

 Historical evidences say that once Purushottam (the King of Punjab) was about to gain victory over Alexander.
-At that time, his wife had tied Rakhi to the King Purushottam in order to save her husband Alexander from being killed.
+During that time, Alexander's wife tied Rakhi to the King Purushottam in order to save her husband from being killed.

 According to another historical saga, during the rule of Humayun, the queen of Chittor - Rani Karnavati - had tied Rakhi to the great Humayun to save her kingdom from the evil attack of Bahadur Shah.
-Despite not being a Hindu, Humayun had granted her wish and rushed to help her out.
+Despite not being a Hindu, Humayun had respected her wish and went to help her.

 Thus, we see that Raksha Bandhan is celebrated all over India and in other countries for various reasons.
 The sister ties a Rakhi to his brother and prays for his health, prosperity and well-being.
-In return, the brother bestows her with gifts and blessings and promises to safeguard her from any kind of harmful situation or people.
-It is the duty of a brother to protect his sister and be by her side in any kind of bad circumstances throughout her life.
+In return, the brother bestows her with gifts and blessings and promises to safeguard her from any kind of harmful situation.
+It is the duty of a brother to protect his sister and stay by her side in any kind of bad circumstances throughout her life.